Felix-Voyle/Tekker-Tracker-MS1/readme.md

   1. The projects section highlights work that the company has undertaken as well as suggesting checking out social links for more.

 - As a frequent user i would want contact details to chase up my submission if i hadn't heard back.
-  1. contact details are clear and on the footer of every page.
+  1. contact email is clear and on the footer of every page.
+  1. A contact us section is included on the about-us page which is easy to read and includes all relevant contact information.

 ### Further Testing
 - The website was tested on Google Chrome, Safari, Firefox and Microsoft Edge browsers.